The preferred and official dentist of the Phillies and 76ers

 Types of Dental Implants

 Made of either titanium or zirconium, dental implants are strong, secure, and permanent tooth replacements.
-This dental restoration is ideal for patients who have generous bone volume and strong gums, both of which are necessary for a successful procedure.
+This dental restoration is ideal for patients with generous bone volume and strong gums, both of which are necessary for a successful procedure.

 The dental implant is, after all, surgically placed in the gum.
-Months will pass in between the placement of the implant and the attachment of the prosthetic tooth so the incision site has time to properly heal and the implant integrates into the bone.
+Months will pass in between the implant's placement and the prosthetic tooth's attachment so the incision site has time to heal properly and the implant integrates into the bone.
 At the end of the process, the dental implant will look and feel like a natural tooth.
 It’s easy to forget that you even have an implant, and no one will ever know that you had the procedure.
-An implant replaces a missing tooth above and below the gumline, stimulating the jawbone and helping the face maintain its shape and avoid the telltale sign of tooth loss, a compressed mouth.
+An implant replaces a missing tooth above and below the gum line, stimulating the jawbone and helping the face maintain its shape and avoid the telltale sign of tooth loss, a compressed or collapsed mouth.

 Types of Dentures